 I started painting full-time in 2004, and was coincidently about the time when an art market appeared on the internet.
 Although I had completed a bachelor degree in contemporary art a few years earlier, I wasn't ever expecting to have any success in the cut throat world of art that I had learned so much about.
 But I found myself unemployed, broke, and painting.
 And to my surprise and joy, there were these people on the other side of the internet that liked what I was making.
 I'm sure that if it were any other time in history I'd still be working in a bar (not that there's anything wrong with working in a bar!
 I loved it, and I often miss that life, but I have come to think that I'm better at pouring lacquers than liqueurs).

-I've since toured the globe and taken on artist residencies in Japan, Thailand and Tasmania, and have exhibited Australia wide and in Italy and NYC.
-I have also recently had the privilege of painting a large public commission for a ship based in London (the specifics of which are still under non-disclosure agreements).
+I've since toured the globe and taken on artist residencies in Japan, Thailand and Tasmania, and have exhibited in Australia and in Italy and NYC.
+I have work in the Presidential Suite of the Renaissance Plano in Texas, a large public commission in the courtyard of The Ritz Carlton in Puerto Rico, of I have also recently had the privilege of painting a large 10 piece public art commission for Ovation of the Sea, a Royal Caribbean liner.

 If you are here for the first time, or back for more, hello to you *waving hello*.
 I hope you enjoy your time here.
 My aim by having this site is to connect and share with you all out there on the other side of the net, so feel free to write to me directly, or leave a comment on the blog.
 If you want to just buy stuff, go for it!
 I'm here if you have any questions.
 (Talk to me)